-Image: Getty Images Hopefully, there is a special someone (or at least a someone you're obligated to buy holiday gifts for) in your life that is into board games.
-If so, don't buy them board games!
-Buy them cool stuff that helps them store or organise their board games, they will like that better.
+Hopefully, there’s a special someone (or at least a someone you’re obligated to buy holiday gifts for) in your life that is into board games.
+But what do you get for the board game player who already has every board game worth having?
+The answer is simple.
+Instead of buying them a new game, buy them cool stuff that will help them store or organise the board games they already have.

 There are a lot of sleeves out there on the market for the kind of person who needs to keep their Magic/Netrunner/Pokemon cards in pristine condition.
-KMC's are, I think, the best, both in terms of fit and in build quality.
-(Price varies)
+Ultra Pro’s sleeves are, I think, some of the best, both in terms of fit and in build quality.